Kurfürstendamm

 Franz Schwechten (1841–1924)

 Both an architect and a professor at the Charlottenburg Technical College, Schwechten won the Schinkel Competition in 1868, and was a member of the Architekten-Verein zu Berlin.
-He is best known as the master architect behind the Romanesque Forum (1891-1901) which surrounds the Kaiser Wilhelm Memorial Church on Auguste-Viktoria-Platz (now Breitscheidplatz).
+He is best known as the creator of Anhalter Bahnhof, buildings for AEG and, above all, the Romanesque Forum (1891-1901) which surrounds the Kaiser Wilhelm Memorial Church on Auguste-Viktoria-Platz (now Breitscheidplatz).
 The ruins that remain only hint to the lost grandeur of the Forum’s highly desirable, somewhat controversial neo-Romanesque design.

 © via Wikimedia Commons